Robust Estimation and Inference in Panels with Interactive Fixed Effects: Construction of robust estimates and confidence intervals

 To summarize, we can compute an estimator $\hat\beta_{A}$ using Definition \ref{DefAugLinEst} using any matrix of weights $A$.
 We can also compute a CI $\left\{ \hat\beta_A \pm \left[ \maxbias_{\hat C}(\hat\beta_A) + z_{1-\alpha/2} \widehat{\se} \right] \right\}$ as in (\ref{general_A_CI_eq}), once we have a standard error $\widehat{\se}$ and an upper bound $\hat C$ for the nuclear norm of the error in the initial estimate of $\Gamma$.
 Definition \ref{DefOptimalWeights} gives us a heuristic for computing a reasonable choice of the matrix $A$, once we have an initial choice of $\biasweight$ for the ratio $\hat C/\sigma$ of the nuclear norm bound to variance of $U_{it}$.

-Thus, to apply our general approach with data $\tilde Y,X,Z$ (with $\widetilde Y$ computed by subtracting an initial estimate of $\Gamma$ in Case \ref{preliminary_estimate_case}), we need an initial choice $\biasweight$ to compute the weights $A^*_\biasweight$ using Definition \ref{DefOptimalWeights}.
+Thus, to apply our approach, we need an initial choice $\biasweight$ to compute the weights $A^*_\biasweight$ using Definition \ref{DefOptimalWeights}.
 We also need a robust upper bound $\hat C$ such that the bound (\ref{NNcondition}) holds with high probability.
 Finally, we need a robust standard error $\widehat{\se}$.
 Our CI then takes the form in (\ref{general_A_CI_eq}) with $A=A^*_\biasweight$ and the given bound $\hat C$ and standard error $\widehat{\se}$.
-In Section \ref{sec:linear_factor_implementation}, we give details of these choices, as well as how to compute the initial estimate of $\Gamma$, for Case \ref{preliminary_estimate_case}, where we impose an exact linear factor structure.
+In Section \ref{sec:linear_factor_implementation}, we give details of these choices, as well as how to compute the initial estimate of $\Gamma$.